-1. Not following directions: Like I said, it’s easy to overlook some of the details when you’ve got a 20 page proposal sitting in front of you and a 10 page booklet of instructions and requirements.
+1. Not following directions: It’s easy to overlook some of the details when you’ve got a 20 page proposal sitting in front of you and a 10 page booklet of instructions and requirements.
 But missing out on one of these details will weaken your proposal.
-Be sure to read over the instructions multiple times before you send your proposal in.
+Be sure to read over the instructions multiple times before you send your proposal in to avoid mistakes.

 2. Inconsistencies: Make sure the numbers in your budget add up.
 Read over the narrative and be sure you haven’t promised something in one section and left it out in another.
 Be sure your project name is consistent on every page, etc.

-3. Confusing outcomes and outputs: This is an all-too-common mistake, especially from first-time grant writers.
+3. Confusing outcomes and outputs: This is an all-too-common federal government grant mistakes, especially from first-time grant writers.
 Be sure you know the difference.

 For more tips on writing successful federal government grant proposals, click here.